bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Answer: Okay, I was going to just write that bitwise operations in JavaScript are the same as in every other language…</em>www.quora.com</a><a href="https://www.quora.com/How-can-I-understand-Bitwise-operation-in-JavaScript" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://eloquentjavascript.net/14_dom.html" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://eloquentjavascript.net/14_dom.html"><strong>The Document Object Model :: Eloquent JavaScript</strong><br />
 <em>Too bad!
 Same old story!
-Once you’ve finished building your house you notice you’ve accidentally learned something that…</em>eloquentjavascript.net</a><a href="https://eloquentjavascript.net/14_dom.html" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>
+Once you've finished building your house you notice you've accidentally learned something that…</em>eloquentjavascript.net</a><a href="https://eloquentjavascript.net/14_dom.html" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="https://www.digitalocean.com/community/tutorials/introduction-to-the-dom" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.digitalocean.com/community/tutorials/introduction-to-the-dom"><strong>How To Understand and Modify the DOM in JavaScript | DigitalOcean</strong><br />
 <em>The Document Object Model, usually referred to as the DOM, is an essential part of making websites interactive.
 It is…</em>www.digitalocean.com</a><a href="https://www.digitalocean.com/community/tutorials/introduction-to-the-dom" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>